 A nurse or other trained health professional will give you this medicine.
 This medicine is given through a needle placed into one of your veins.

 It is very important that your doctor check your progress very closely while you are receiving this medicine.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.

-This medicine may cause serious types of allergic reactions, including anaphylaxis.
+This medicine may cause serious allergic reactions, including anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
-Tell your doctor right away if you start having a rash; itching; increased heart rate; lightheadedness or fainting; trouble breathing; trouble swallowing; swelling of your hands, face, mouth, or throat; or chest pain after you receive the medicine.
+Tell your doctor right away if you start having a rash, itching, increased heart rate, lightheadedness or fainting, trouble breathing, trouble swallowing, swelling of your hands, face, mouth, or throat, or chest pain after you receive the medicine.

-Make sure your doctor knows if you are using theophylline (e.g., Theo-24®, Uniphyl®) before you receive this medicine.
-You may need to stop using theophylline for at least 12 hours before the test.
+Make sure your doctor knows if you are using aminophylline or theophylline (Theo-24®, Uniphyl®) before you receive this medicine.
+You may need to stop using aminophylline or theophylline for at least 12 hours before the test.